makersacademy/takeaway-challenge/README.md

 To run this program the gems required are Twilio-Ruby and Dotenv.

 ### My approach to this Challenge
 I used TDD and OOD to design and create this program.
-I aimed to create as little dependancies as possible using polymorphism and doubles.
+I aimed to create as little dependancy as possible using polymorphism and doubles.
+I used the Single Responsibility Principle to extract order and menu classes as well as a send_sms module.
+These follow the law of Demeter.

+I chose to not add the functionality where a user enters what they would expect the total to be as I initially found this to be a strange and perhaps un-user friendly feature.
+I have decided to seek further information before implementation.

 ## How to Test:
 To test this program, please use rspec.
 Note that this will run both unit tests (./menu_spec.rb ./order_spec.rb and ./send_sms_sepc.rb) and also feature tests (./feature_tests/user_stories_spec_rb).